Premiership of John Swinney: Europe

 In June 2024, Swinney undertook his first official overseas visit as First Minister to Germany.
-During his visit, Swinney met with the European Affairs Minister, Eric Beisswenger, in Bavaria.
-During the visit, Eric Beisswenger said that it was a "great honour" to have Swinney visit Germany and Bavaria, further adding "Bavaria and Scotland have long maintained close bilateral contacts, which have been gradually expanded and formalised since the early 2000s.
+During his visit, Swinney met with the European Affairs Minister, Eric Beißwenger, in Bavaria.
+During the visit, Beißwenger said that it was a "great honour" to have Swinney visit Germany and Bavaria, further adding "Bavaria and Scotland have long maintained close bilateral contacts, which have been gradually expanded and formalised since the early 2000s.
 We are also united by self-confidence and a certain tendency towards independence".

 In December 2024, Scotland hosted the 42nd British–Irish Council summit in Edinburgh which was led by Swinney as first minister.
 During the summit, Swinney welcomed the UK Prime Minister Keir Starmer, Taoiseach Simon Harris, the First Minister and deputy First Minister of Northern Ireland, the heads of government of Jersey, the Isle of Man and Guernsey, as well as the first minister of Wales, Eluned Morgan to Edinburgh for discussions on net zero and economic growth.

 Swinney had his first meeting with the President of the European Commission, Ursula von der Leyen, in Glasgow in July 2025.
 During the discussions, Swinney and Leyen discussed relations with the European Union as well as the ongoing conflicts in both Gaza and Ukraine.
 Swinney also said he used the talks as an opportunity to highlight Scotland's "commitment to work with European partners on key issues such as energy".